jungseoik/IntenVL3_Violence_SFT/README.md

 ## :date: TODO
 - [x] Release the paper.
-- [ ] Release the HIVAU-70k benchmark.
+- [x] Release the HIVAU-70k annotations.
 - [ ] Release the HolmesVAU model.
 - [ ] Release the inference code.
 - [ ] Release the training code.